Skip to main content

 Common mistakes

-• Trying to apply every point from a detailed lesson or video review simultaneously during live swings, rather than narrowing down to one focus at a time.
+• Trying to apply every point from a detailed lesson or video review at the same time during live swings, rather than narrowing down to one focus at a time.

 In SwingVantage Motion Lab

-SwingVantage's "one fix" approach is a direct response to analysis paralysis — rather than surfacing every observation from a swing video at once, it prioritizes a single most-impactful change, so a golfer has one clear focus rather than a list to consciously juggle mid-swing.
+SwingVantage's "one fix" approach is a direct response to analysis paralysis.
+Instead of surfacing every observation from a swing video at once, it prioritizes a single most-impactful change.
+As a result, a golfer has one clear focus rather than a list to consciously juggle mid-swing.

 Related guides & benchmarks